biohackrxiv/publication-template/paper/paper.md

 git_url: https://github.com/yourOrganization/your_report_repo
 ```

+The [BioHackrXiv meeting pages](https://index.biohackrxiv.org/meetings) provide content to use for the first
+three fields.
 The `git_url:` field must have the link to the GitHub repository with your preprint (draft).

 ## Author information